Equinix closes Metronode deal: Everything you need to know about the acquisition

 It also adds two data centers to the Equinix portfolio in Perth, and one in each of Canberra, Adelaide and Brisbane, enabling businesses in Australia to locate their data in multiple sites across the country.
 2. With Metronode's existing customer base in government and history supporting both federal and state levels, Equinix claims to now be well-positioned to serve both existing government agencies and new partners in this sector across Australia.
 3.The Metronode site in Perth will become the landing station for the new Vocus Australia Singapore Cable.

 With the existing submarine cable deployments at Equinix in Sydney, Equinix becomes a leading provider of intercontinental connectivity, improving performance with lower latency and increased flexibility for customers across Australia.
 4. The acquisition furthers local growth momentum.
 Equinix recently completed the phase two expansion of its Sydney 4 IBX (SY4) and the phase three expansion of its Melbourne 1 IBX (ME1) is expected to be completed in Q3 2018.
-5. The Equinix footprint in the Asia-Pacific region now includes 40 data centres and extends the company’s global footprint to 200 data centers across 52 markets, enabling customers with increased capacity to enhance their IT infrastructure at the digital edge with Platform Equinix.
+5. The Equinix footprint in the Asia-Pacific region now includes 40 data centers and extends the company's global footprint to 200 data centers across 52 markets, enabling customers with increased capacity to enhance their IT infrastructure at the digital edge with Platform Equinix.

 6. About 60 employees will join the Equinix team in Asia-Pacific as part of the acquisition.